 (a) Martlette reserves the right to withhold starting on any project if the deposit is not paid at the time of the Client’s order, and will not be liable for missing a deadline as a result of the failure to pay the deposit.

 (b) Where quoted by Martlette , turnaround times are normal target times only and Martlette accepts no liability for failure to meet these times.
-Martlette will use reasonable endeavors to meet deadlines.
+Martlette will use reasonable endeavours to meet deadlines.

 10. Uncollected work